 Only complete application files will be considered.
-Formally accepted MLS candidates will receive an acceptance letter from the MLS program director no earlier than June 1st.
+Formally accepted MLS candidates will receive an acceptance letter from the MLS program director.
 Once you receive this letter, you should:

 - 1. Confirm your acceptance in the MLS program. - 2.
 Contact the MLS program advisor to determine the curriculum plan for program completion.